A person with short brown hair and glasses, wearing a floral patterned blouse, smiles at the camera. A wall decoration is visible in the background.

 Alongside her clinical work, Emma contributes to the field as an Academic Teacher in the Master’s program at The MIECAT Institute, where she supervises and mentors emerging therapists.

-Through Really Good Therapy, Emma is dedicated to helping individuals and couples find clarity, connection, and emotional balance through personalised, creative therapeutic experiences.
+At Really Good Therapy, Emma is dedicated to helping individuals find clarity, connection, and emotional balance through personalised, creative therapeutic experiences.

 Relationships Matter